January 6: Though often referred to as a ‘window’, in fact photographs more often present as a theatre.

 No, that is not the case with this shot since because of the way the instrument (above, on a camera like Levitt’s) is mounted on the accessory shoe, and because it is coupled with the rangefinder for focussing—it could only be used for horizontally framed images.

-Levitt has boldly stepped right up the boys unnoticed by anyone apart from the girls in the doorway—it is she at whom they laugh, while on this side of the stage we, the audience, can but whistle in admiration.
+Levitt has boldly stepped right up to the boys, unnoticed by anyone apart from the girls in the doorway—it is she at whom they laugh, while on this side of the stage we, the audience, can but whistle in admiration.